Game Preview: Bears vs. Checkers, 7 PM

 - Game Preview: Bears vs. Checkers, 7 PM - Hershey Bears

-- Game Day Build-Up: Senators vs. Sound Tigers, November 15 - Belleville Senators
+- Rochester Americans Game Preview: Saturday, November 16 at Utica Comets - Rochester Americans

-- Sound Tigers Trek to Canada this Weekend - Bridgeport Sound Tigers
+- Game Day Build-Up: Senators vs. Admirals, November 16 - Belleville Senators

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.